fedfedmedved/quanttop-thesis/chapter1_2 related works.md

 ](figures/chapter1/pezzoti.png){#fig:tfjs-tsne short-caption="Visualization of an MNIST subset by Pezzotti et al.'s t-SNE variation" width="50%"}

 By measuring the GPU workload, an approximation on the running time was made.
-On a system with an Intel® Core™ i5-6200U CPU, which includes an Intel® HD Graphics 520 graphics card, an execution of the algorithm took about 55 seconds.
+On a system with an Intel® Core™ i5-6200U CPU, which includes an Intel® HD Graphics 520 GPU, an execution of the algorithm took about 55 seconds.
 The first part, in which the nearest neighbors for each data point are computed, took approximately 20 seconds.
 The GPU usage was at 100 percent throughout this part.
 The second part, consisting of the embedding optimization iterations, took about 35 seconds, with an average GPU usage of 50 percent.